 - 1. Children Looked After.

 - 2. Exceptional need.

 - 3. Siblings.

-- 4. Children of a member of teaching staff employed at the school at the time of the child's admission and/or children of a member of staff employed at the school at the time of the child's admission who has been recruited to fill a vacancy for which there is a demonstrable skill shortage.
+- 4. Children of a member of staff employed at the school at the time of the child's admission and/or children of a member of staff employed at the school at the time of the child's admission who has been recruited to fill a vacancy for which there is a demonstrable skill shortage.

+- 5. Up to 6 places for children eligible for Pupil Premium who live within defined area in H&F (please visit school's website for map of area).

-- 5. Distance from home to school.
+- 6. Distance from home to school.